NoRayze/Docking_report/README.md

 # Docking_report
-This repo is only here to keep a trace of my result during my intership to the CNRS in IA molecular modeling and Unserpervised Machine Learning
+This repo is only here to keep a trace of my result during my intership to the CNRS in IA molecular modeling and Unserpervised Machine Learning, because codes are confidential